George Archibald, Barry Hartup, and Liz Smith - Annual Whooping Crane Festival in Port Aransas, Texas

-With Ronald Sauey, a colleague from Cornell, they established the International Crane Foundation in the spring of 1973, as the world’s leader for the study and preservation of cranes.
+With Dr. Ronald Sauey, a colleague from Cornell, they established ICF in 1973, as the world’s leader for the study and preservation of cranes.
 ICF’s mission is met through a creative combination of field research, public education, habitat protection, and captive propagation and reintroduction.
-Today ICF has 50 employees and supports conservation projects in 45 nations.
+Today ICF supports conservation projects in 45 countries.

-Dr. Barry Hartup joined the International Crane Foundation (ICF) in 2000, but his experience with ICF started in 1986 as an aviculture intern prior to becoming a veterinarian.
+Dr. Barry Hartup joined ICF in 2000, but his experience with ICF started in 1986 as an aviculture intern prior to becoming ICF’s Director of Veterinarian Services.
 Working at ICF has helped to fulfill his professional interests in veterinary medicine, animal population health and epidemiology, and conservation of endangered species.
-Barry is the ICF representative to the guidance team of the Whooping Crane Eastern Partnership, and has worked to develop our connection with the University of Wisconsin-Madison School of Veterinary Medicine through a joint position that provides full-time veterinary services to ICF.
-Barry has a M.S. degree in Conservation Biology and a Doctor of Veterinary Medicine degree from the University of Wisconsin-Madison, and a Ph.D. in Wildlife Health from Cornell University.
+Dr. Hartup is the ICF representative to the guidance team of the Whooping Crane Eastern Partnership, the group of organizations reintroducing a migratory population of Whooping Cranes to the eastern U.S. Dr. Hartup has an M.S. degree in Conservation Biology and a Doctor of Veterinary Medicine degree from the University of Wisconsin-Madison, and a Ph.D. in Wildlife Health from Cornell University.

-Learn more about Barry’s health study focusing on the western Whooping Crane population.
-The ICF Veterinary Services Department is providing health assessments of Whooping Cranes captured on the population’s wintering area in coastal Texas, as well as chicks captured and banded on the population’s breeding grounds in western Canada.
+Learn more about Dr. Hartup’s health study focusing on the western Whooping Crane population.
+The ICF’s Veterinary Services Department is providing health assessments of Whooping Cranes on the population’s wintering area in coastal Texas, as well as chicks captured and banded on the population’s breeding grounds in western Canada.

 Dr. Liz Smith is a native Texan, and the rich, coastal environment has been an intimate part of her life.
-With age, the uncomfortable realization that the coastal landscape was changing became an ever present thought.
-Native habitats are shrinking and becoming fragmented as well as limited in productivity and abundance.
-Yet, newcomers see it as unspoiled, fresh and tantalizing; coastal populations encompass over 1/3 of Texas inhabitants and tourism is an important economic venue.
 Dr. Smith’s career and life path have focused on finding ways to balance increasing human population numbers and their need for land and water while maintaining a sustainable coastal ecosystem.
-As a coastal ecosystem ecologist, her career has been an interactive journey with other scientists, resource managers, and conservationists.
 Through her photography and art, she has also endeavored to convey the beauty of the coastal native diversity and increase awareness of the delicate web of life in the Texas Coastal Bend.
-The fortuitous connection with the International Crane Foundation as their Whooping Crane Conservation Biologist in coastal Texas has provided the opportunity to focus 100% of her efforts on finding viable alternatives that will maintain the systems integrity of our coastal environment for cranes and people.

 SESSION: Friday, February 20th from 7:00 to 8:30 p.m.